The key to a happy marriage: indoor plumbing.

 There was one fitting that was particularly tricky.
 The factory gray tank, which I'm reusing, has two ABS fittings inserted into it and secured with hose clamps.
 One is a 1-1/2" street 45, which is easy enough to find.
 The other one is a 1-1/2" hub x 1-1/2" hub x 2" spigot sanitary street tee.
 I nearly gave up and used a 1-1/2 sanitary tee with a 1-1/2x2" bushing, but that would have lifted the shower drain an inch, which would force me to raise the floor of my shower accordingly.
 I couldn't find this thing through any plumbing supply houses, but wouldn't you know it, you can order one online from the orange box.

-I'll be running the fresh water lines in PEX.
+I replaced all the fresh water plumbing with PEX.
 More flexible than the original copper, and far less likely to suffer damage from freezing or corrosive water.
-For what it's worth, I'm using the stainless clamps, not the copper rings.
+For what it's worth, I used the stainless clamps, not the copper rings.
 Some googling would lead me to believe that the stainless clamps are less susceptible to freeze damage than the copper ones, but all the comments to that effect seem to refer to the same offhand comment in a forum.
 Not exactly hard evidence.
 I like the stainless crimps because they're easy, that's it.
 I'm using the brass elbows and tees because the plastic ones feel flimsy to me.

 Downside to PEX is that it's susceptible to rodent damage.
 Since all my plumbing is going to be inside the living space, not inside a wall or belly-pan where a rodent might be more inclined to nest, I'm not too worried about rodent damage.

-In both the indoor and outdoor showers, I'm going to modify the Oxygenics shower head with a shutoff valve that actually shuts off the water and a more flexible hose like the ones that were Oxygenics used to use.
-We'll prevent cold water cross-feeding into the hot side with a check valve on the hot water leaving the water heater.
+In both the indoor and outdoor showers, I added a shutoff valve to the handle that actually shuts off the water, and a more flexible hose.
+We didn't need a check valve leaving the water heater to prevent cold water cross-feeding into the hot side, but if you have a tank style water heater, you might want to add one.

 I'm not a huge fan of the fact that this fitting is plastic, but it's the nicest one I could find that's recessed into the wall, it's very popular OEM equipment.
 It installs in a way that will be relatively easy to replace when it fails.